skrattaren/apf.rst/apf.rst

   rain nor heat nor gloom of night stay these couriers from the swift completion of their appointed rounds".

-  In Tom Burnam's "`More Misinformation`_" it is explained that this quote by Herodotus is not really the official motto of the Postal service, since there is no such thing.
+  In Tom Burnam's **More Misinformation** it is explained that this quote by Herodotus is not really the official motto of the Postal service, since there is no such thing.
 But it is a quote that is inscribed on the General Post Office building in New York, and has been construed as a